SUV Sales offset Carmakers Electric Gains, Greenpeace Says - UrduPoint

 SUV Sales 'offset' Carmakers' Electric Gains, Greenpeace Says

-Seoul, (APP - UrduPoint / Pakistan Point News - 29th Nov, 2023) A sharp rise in sales of gas-guzzling sport utility vehicles by the world's three largest carmakers has offset any climate gains from the companies' transition to electric vehicles, Greenpeace said Wednesday.
+Seoul, (APP - UrduPoint / Pakistan Point News - 30th Nov, 2023) A sharp rise in sales of gas-guzzling sport utility vehicles by the world's three largest carmakers has offset any climate gains from the companies' transition to electric vehicles, Greenpeace said on Wednesday.

 The fleets of SUVs produced by Toyota, Volkswagen, and Hyundai-Kia have all posted sales increases of more than 150 percent over the past decade, meaning the companies are moving "in the opposite direction" of global efforts to curb CO2 emissions, the environmental advocacy group said in a new report.